COVID-19 Latest News (Updated June 9, 2020)

-Both applicants must appear together at the Recorder of Deeds Office, located in the St. Charles County Administration Building at 201 N. Second St., Suite 338, St. Charles, MO 63301.
+Both applicants must appear together at the Recorder of Deeds Office, located in the St. Charles County Administration Building at 201 N. Second St., St. Charles, MO 63301.

 - Both applicants must be 16 years of age or older.

 - Applicants must present a valid government-issued photo ID and know their Social Security number.

 - Foreign applicants must present their valid government-issued photo ID along with a certified English translation of all non-English documentation used.
 If a translator is needed, an appointment with our office must be made in advance.